Dutch, Costa Rica through after nerve-wracking drama

 The goal prompted another exuberant fist-pumping celebration from coach Miguel Herrera, whose energetic performances on the touchline have made him a cult figure.

-Mexico were nearly home and dry when they failed to properly clear a corner and the unmarked Sneijder blasted home the equaliser.
+Mexico were nearly home and dry when they failed to properly clear a corner and the unmarked Sneijder blasted home the equalizer.

 Then, in stoppage time, Robben, who had already had two penalty claims waved away, dribbled the ball into the penalty area and drew a tackle from Mexico captain Rafael Marquez that was controversially deemed a foul.